cjm771/AudioAnalyzer.js/README.md

 # About

 A simple audio analyzer for streamed sources + microphones.
+Optional React Component also included.

 Current features :
   - load media via url (cors must be enabled on your remote server)